-The Group recognizes a liability to make cash to owners of equity when the distribution is authorized and the distribution is no longer at the discretion of the Group.
+The Group recognizes a liability to make each to owners of equity when the distribution is authorized and the distribution is no longer at the discretion of the Group.
 A distribution is authorized when it is approved by the shareholders.
 A corresponding amount is recognized in equity.

-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company)

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+For the year ended December 31, 2017